 Made from seeds of the cotton plant, which aren't edible, this polyunsaturated oil can contain residue of chemical fertilizers and pesticides used to grow the cotton.
 More than half of the fatty acids it contains are omega-6, and it's higher in saturated fat than most polyunsaturated oils.

-Peanuts often contain aflatoxins, chemicals responsible for severe allergic reaction in some people.
+Peanuts often contain aflatoxins, substances responsible for severe allergic reactions in some people.
 The oil contains high levels of omega-6 fatty acids, which cause inflammation in the body.
 Peanut oil is also prone to oxidation, which means the fat goes bad on the shelf — often without you realizing it.
 Peanut also has been linked to high rates of atherogenicity — a fancy word for hardening of the arteries — in studies involving primates, rats, and rabbits, possibly due to its high levels of lectins.

 You might also see products simply labeled as vegetable oil.
 These contain a mixture of different oils, usually soybean, canola, corn, cottonseed, and other oils that are high in omega-6 fatty acids.
 While it may be cheaper, avoid anything labeled as vegetable oil because it is, inevitably, processed with toxic solvents like hexane and is not a healthy choice.